kontena/kontena/docs/core-concepts/networking.md

 toc_order: 2
 ---

 # Network Model

-Kontena's network model is based on the [Grid](#grid), spanning a set of [Host Nodes](#host-node).
+Kontena's network model is based on the [Kontena Grid](#grid), which spans a set of [Host Nodes](#host-node).
-The Grid uses an [Overlay Network](#overlay-network) to provide connectivity between [Service Containers](#service-containers) on different Nodes.
+The Grid uses an [Overlay Network](#overlay-network) to provide connectivity between [Service Containers](#service-containers) running on different Nodes.

 Each host Node is a separate virtual machine, which can have some combination of [Public](#public-network-address) and [Private](#private-network-address) network addresses.
 Nodes within the same region can communicate using their Private network address.
 The Public network address can be used to access network services exposed by the Node.

-Each Grid has a single [Overlay Network](#overlay-network) using private RFC1918 address space.
+Each Grid has a single [Overlay Network](#overlay-network) using a private RFC1918 address space.
 The Kontena Agent establishes the Overlay Network mesh between the Nodes.
 Nodes and Containers are connected to the overlay network.
 Each [Node](#overlay-network-address) and [Service Container](#weave-overlay-network) can use their respective overlay network addresess to communicate within the Grid.
 The Grid network also provides [DNS Service Discovery](#dns-service-discovery) for all Services and Service Containers overlay network addresses using the `kontena.local` domain.

-Each host Node runs the Kontena **Agent**, which establishes a WebSocket connection to a **Master** node running the Kontena **Server**.
+Each host Node runs the **Kontena Agent**, which establishes a WebSocket connection to a **Kontena Master**.
 The host Node's Kontena Agent and the Master node are only used for cluster management.
 The Master node is not connected to the Grid, and Containers attached to the Grid cannot communicate with the Kontena Master.
-The Master Node does not expose any network services other than the HTTP API used by the CLI and Agent.
+The Master Node does not expose any network services other than the HTTP API used by the CLI and Kontena Agent.

-While a Kontena master can manage multiple Grids, each Grid is an isolated overlay network with its own address space.
-Nodes and Containers attached to different Grids cannot communicate.
+While a Kontena Master can manage multiple Grids, each Grid is an isolated overlay network with its own address space.
+Nodes and Containers attached to different Grids cannot communicate with each other.

 ## Grid